GACJ/ComplibHelp/docs/methods/blueline_options.md

 :   Sets the number of method rows to display.
 A value of `0` will display all the method's rows.

 Starting after row
-:   Sets the display's starting row.
-Starts from rounds by default, which is always row `0`.
+:   Sets the display's starting row number.
+By default the display starts from rounds, which is always row `0`.

 ## Column display options